Stop Claim Leakage with Document Understanding Solutions

 Using its ‘building block’ tech, Instabase partnered with the company to develop a prototype for understanding and significantly simplifying long-term care claims.
-In just five weeks, Instabase’s intelligent automation software was able to break down the varying document formats and pull out the needed information from among a sea of data.
+In just five weeks, the Instabase Automation Platform was able to break down the varying document formats and pull out the needed information from among a sea of data.

 “If you’re a large insurer and you’re getting all this information through, it may not be that everything is of equal importance,” Tom McCann of Instabase said.
 Using document understanding technology “means that you can find what’s most important from a service-level-agreement perspective or a regulatory perspective immediately, and you can deal with that first.”

 Applying machine learning technology to painstaking, detail-oriented work when possible (particularly when the work is of the laborious, time-consuming variety) can reduce the risk of human error.

 A commentary piece in Insurance Innovation Reporter states: “The ability to monitor and mitigate leakage during the early stages of claims processing is key to an insurance company’s profitability.
 By identifying points in its process flow that pose the greatest risk for claims leakage and then streamlining and systematizing procedures to incorporate and harness new capabilities, such as machine learning, insurers can make a significant impact on their bottom line.”

 Document Understanding Solutions Speed and Improve Triage of Claims